I don’t know about you guys, but I love to read!

 Not a kindle, not a book on tape, not a podcast…but a plain old book.
 There is something so gratifying about turning another page, making notes in the margins and dog-earring my progress along the way.

-There are so many days when I lived in San Diego the past few summers where I just grabbed some watermelon, a towel, some sunscreen and a good book and spent the days soaking up the sun with my nose buried between the pages.
+There are so many days when I lived in San Diego the past few summers where I just grabbed some watermelon, a towel, some sunscreen, and a good book and spent days soaking up the sun with my nose buried between the pages.

 5 Books to Add to Your Summer Reading List